Short-wave Infrared Light emitters based on Colloidal Quantum Dot Technology

 3. Competitive in performance compared to standard costly epitaxial III-V light emitters

-Moreover, high costs and epitaxial growth manufacturing processes have limited the size and form factor of these sources to small and rigid elements, preventing their use as high power and large area illumination sources.
+Moreover, high cost and epitaxial growth manufacturing processes have limited the size and form factor of these sources to small and rigid elements, preventing their use as high power and large area illumination sources.

 Project Goals

-SWIRL will undertake the challenge to develop high-performance low-cost SWIR optical sources with:
+SWIRL will undertake the challenge to develop:

 This will be achieved by exploiting colloidal quantum dot technology.